 Boston's LGO emissions are dominated by building energy consumption.
 Electricity and gas consumption by buildings each make up about one third of total GHG emissions.
 Transportation fuels, diesel and gasoline, together make up one fourth of total municipal GHG emissions.
 Similar to the community-wide inventory, Boston's municipal operations GHG inventory trends are driven by a number of external and internal factors.
-The warmer winter of 2016, with fewer heating degree days (HDD), resulted in lower natural gas, fuel oil and steam consumption to heat City buildings.
+Diesel consumption is continuing to decrease as Boston Public Schools switches its fleets from diesel- to propane-powered school buses.
 The continued downward trend in the regional electric grid emissions rate also contributed to reduced emissions.